RunhangShu/RunhangWebsite/content/en/2022-06-28-phage-biology.md

 **Superinfection exclusion** is an outcome of lysogeny, where the prophage makes the host immune aginst infection by closely related or unrelated phages.

+1. The mechanisms underlying superinfection exclusion are diverse.
+First, it can be a modifications of surface receptor (i.e., type IV pilus and O-antigen) before the virus entering the cell.
+Moreover, they can be functioning inside the cell.
+2. In PA14,

 **Lysogenic to lytic conversion** can be achieved under certain stresses where the prophage repressor is inactivated via the SOS-response.
 For instance, Genotoxic agens like mitomycin C triggers SOS-response through DNA damage, resulting in upregulated gene encoding repair pathways.

 **Phage can directly modulate host bacterial physiology or direct bacterial fate**